thomaswilburn/journalism-js/scraping-by/readme.md

 Finally, Some Code
 ------------------

-After you've run `npm install` to get the dependencies from `package.json` and install them for this script, you should see the following installed libraries:
+After you've run `npm install` to get the dependencies listed in `package.json` and install them for this tutorial, you should see the following installed libraries:

 * `async` - A utility for performing asynchronous operations, such as collection processing
 * `jsdom` - Wraps up an HTML parser with a browser-like interface
 * `request` - Easily makes HTTP requests, including following redirects

 We'll also be using the `url` and `fs` modules that come with Node.
-Let's get our dependencies registered, and also set up some URLs strings we'll need later (found by inspecting the source of a few sample ages):
+Let's get our dependencies registered, and also set up some URLs strings we'll need later (found by inspecting the source of a few sample pages):

 ```js
 var async = require("async");